 The Council is part of a number of external partnerships which provide support to its strategic agenda.
-These include the Stoke and Staffordshire and the Greater Birmingham and Solihull Local Enterprise Partnerships, the Greater Birmingham and Solihull Business Rates Pool, county and regional waste partnerships, and housing and community safety partnerships.
+These include the Stoke and Staffordshire and the Greater Birmingham and Solihull Local Enterprise Partnerships (LEP), county and regional waste partnerships, and housing and community safety partnerships.
+There is currently a national review of LEPs.
+Until the Government make a decision (which is not due to be implemented until 2020 at the earliest) we have opted to stay in both.
+This we feel is most beneficial to securing economic growth in our District.